a-messmer/AAC_prelim_data_analysis_project/README.md

 * Total touchpoints - The total amount of times the same animal has been returned to the shelter - this was used for dataframe merging
 * Touchpoint count - The number of the return to the shelter - 1 = first time at shelter, 2 = second time in shelter etc.

+# Required Imports
+The source code was run in Python 3.11.3

+import pandas as pd
+import numpy as np
+import seaborn as sns
+import matplotlib.pyplot as plt